 NBA Playoffs: Knicks' Starting Lineup Against Hawks

-The New York Knicks hosted the Atlanta Hawks for the first two games of their series at Madison Square Garden.

-The two teams will battle it out in Atlanta on Friday evening for Game 3.

-For the game, the Knicks have announced their starting lineup and the starters can be seen in a post below from FantasyLabs NBA.
+The Knicks have announced their starting lineup for the game, and the full lineup can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball